SUTDNLP/NNSegmentation/example/readme.md

 `./run.sh`
 #Result File Description
 If everything works as expected, a folder called *pku.sample* will appear in this directory.
-There will three logs file in *pku.sample* directory.
+There will be three logs file in *pku.sample* directory.
 They are *SparseCRFMMLabeler.log*, *SparseLSTMCRFMMLabeler.log* and *LSTMCRFMMLabeler.log*.
 Each log file records the performance on the dev set and test set.